 Defence in Depth (DiD) Tactics

-To implement defence in depth, especially if facing off against cavalry units, the command unit must set up multiple levels of redundant defences.
-As one line of defence is breached, it falls to allow a second line to advance.
-When the second line falls, a 3rd advances, and so on.
-If the command unit relies on a single line of defence, it becomes vulnerable to exploitation (another military term used in the cyber realm).
-When exploited, fast moving units breach the line of defence and attack from behind or cut the supply lines.
+To implement defence in depth, especially if facing off against cavalry units, multiple levels of redundant defences must be set up.
+As one line of defenceis breached, it falls back to a second line.
+When the second line falls, you fall back to a 3rd, andso on.
+If we rely on a single line of defence, it becomes vulnerable to exploitation (another military term used in the cyber realm).
+When exploited by fast moving units, the breach in the line of defence can lead to an attack from behind or a cut in the supply lines.
 The unit must rely on redundant defences to avoid catastrophic failure.
 It is this concept that inspired what cybersecurity calls “defence in depth”.

 To another vendor, defence in depth will mean setting up multiple countermeasures to address the same risk, like having an AV solution and an EDR tool on the same machine.